 Twitch is one of the biggest and most advanced online streaming platforms.

-At the beginning, Twitch used to be based around the gaming industry, allowing gamers to live stream their gameplay.
-Meanwhile, the platformdeveloped the IRL streaming section and expanded to eSport competitions broadcasts as well.
+In the beginning, Twitch used to be based around the gaming industry, allowing gamers to live stream their gameplay.

 Unfortunately, from time to time, Twitch is affected by various errors.
 Error 4000: Resource format not supported is known to disable audio while streaming.